 Some schools might distribute cords for certain internal honors.
 Please reach out to your school with questions about departmental honors.

 I only have to take one summer class to fulfill my degree requirement.
 Can I participate in the virtual graduation celebrations in May?

 Students who have only one to two courses remaining to complete their degree requirements during the summer term may request permission to participate in commencement-related activities from their school’s designated academic officer.

+Virtual portraits through NYU's partnership with Island Photography have concluded.
 In-person portrait sittings will be available when the 2020 All-University Commencement is rescheduled.